 Tree Map: The Forest of Figures

-Understanding: A Tree map is like a family tree, but for data.
+A tree map is like a family tree but for data.
 It can become a valuable companion for visualizing spending habits and managing allowances or part-time job earnings effectively.
 By breaking down expenses into colorful, proportional blocks, the tree map empowers you to identify areas of spending, make informed budgeting decisions, and achieve financial independence with confidence.
 Great for showing a lot of data, but might get messy if there’s too much.

 Important facts about tree maps: